-The initial \$125 deposit becomes a housing deposit on the first day of occupancy and will appear on the first semester on the resident's tuition statement; this amount less any charges will be carried forward for returning residents.
+The initial \$125 deposit is a one-time, non-refundable housing deposit that appears on the first semester on the resident's tuition statement; this amount will be carried forward for returning residents.
 Housing is reserved when you have been admitted to CSM, submitted the housing deposit, and completed the housing application.
 Occupancy is defined by issuance of a key to the student for a specified room and does not require actual physical presence by the resident and/or her possessions.
 CSM reserves the right to refuse housing and dining privileges to any person.
 For returning residents, Residence Life staff will review all housing applications to determine eligibility based on students' history of residential conduct and history of health and safety checks during prior occupancy.
 CSM reserves the right to add to or change terms and conditions of residency when needed.